Hiking the Great Wall of China

 - This article tells you how to do it.

-Packing for The Great Wall of China:
+Packing for Hiking the Great Wall of China:

 - Pack adequate amounts of water & a light lunch.
 For example: protein bars, hard boiled eggs, and nuts.